ME-ICA/tedana/docs/approach.rst

 ``tedana`` includes two options: `kundu_v2_5` (which uses hardcoded thresholds applied to each of the metrics) and `kundu_v3_2` (which trains a classifier to select components).

+Components that are classified as noise are projected out of the optimally combined data, yielding a denoised timeseries, which is saved as `dn_ts_OC.nii.gz`.

 .. image:: /_static/a15_denoised_data_timeseries.png